joerideg/hivemind/README.md

-# Collaborative Notes App
+# Chat App

-This monorepo contains all the components for a collaborative, multiplayer note taking web application.
-It is composed of multiple components that work together:
+This repository contains all the components for a realtime chat application.
+The application is composed of multiple components that work together:

-- A Database for storing notes and user data
+- Databases for storing chats, users and other data
-- CLI for managing the notes and data directly
+- Services providing access to the data
-- Backend servers providing APIs
-- Frontend UIs for interacting with notes
+- Clients to interact with the services such as web-based UIs
-- Docker Compose to run all the services together
+- Containers and tooling to deploy and run all the services together
-- Dockerfiles to build images for each component

 ## Packages

-- `database/` - Database schema and migrations
+- `db/` - Database schema and migrations
-- `cli/` - Command line interface tool
-- `server/` - Backend web servers (REST API, WebSocket, etc)
+- `servers/` - Backend web servers (REST API, WebSocket, etc)
-- `web/` - Frontend web UIs (React, Vue, etc)
+- `clients/` - Frontend web UIs (React, Vue, etc)

-## Architecture

-The high-level architecture is:

-- CLI manages the database schema migrations
-- Backends load/save data in the database
-- Frontends communicate with backend APIs

 ## Setup